 Survey Procedures: A random sample of United States producers were surveyed to provide data for these estimates.
 Survey procedures ensured that all cattle producers, regardless of size, had a chance to be included in the survey.
 During the first half of June, a probability area frame survey was conducted with a sample of approximately 9,100 segments or parcels of land.
 Data collected during the June Area Survey were used from cattle operations not on the list frame.
-During July, a probability list frame survey with a sample of approximately 16,000 producers and feedlots was conducted.
-These operations were contacted during the first half of July by mail, telephone, and internet, and the response rate was 55 percent.
-Operators were asked to report inventories as of the first of the month and calf crop for the entire year of 2021.
+During July, a probability list frame survey with a sample of approximately 15,400 producers and feedlots was conducted.
+These operations were contacted during the first half of July by mail, telephone, internet, and face-to-face personal interviews and the response rate was 53 percent.
+Operators were asked to report inventories as of the first of the month and calf crop for the entire year of 2022.

 Estimating Procedures: These cattle estimates were prepared by the Agricultural Statistics Board after reviewing National indications and analysis.
 National survey data was reviewed for reasonableness with estimates from the previous year using a balance sheet.
 The balance sheet begins with the previous inventory estimate, adds to it estimates of births and imports for the first six months, and subtracts estimates of slaughter, exports, and deaths for the first six months of the current year.
 This indicated ending inventory level is compared to the Agricultural Statistics Board estimate for reasonableness.
-Class estimates are rounded to the nearest 100,000 head with the exception of beef and milk cows which are rounded to the nearest 50,000 head.
+Class estimates are rounded to the nearest 100,000 head with the exception of beef cows, milk cows, beef heifers, and milk heifers which are rounded to the nearest 50,000 head.